Aerospace engineer, Kaipūhanga rererangi, tuarangi hoki

 You need

-- a Bachelor of Engineering or a New Zealand Certificate in Aerospace Engineering (Level 4) or similar
+- a Bachelor of Engineering OR to do an apprenticeship in aeronautical engineering or similar

 You may need